-One question we always get asked regarding Champagne Glasses is, ‘What is the difference between a Champagne Flute and a Champagne Tulip?’
+With good times, you often associate celebratory moments with popping corks and sipping glorious Champagne and Sparkling wine, but one question we regularly get asked regarding Champagne Glasses is, ‘What is the difference between a Champagne Flute and a Champagne Tulip?’

 The obvious answer is the shape.
-However, it appears it isn’t all about shape and form as I’m just about to explain.
+However, it appears it isn’t all about shape and form as you’ll find out below.

 The Champagne Flute, with its straight sides gives a more streamlined look but also offers a smaller surface area for your Champagne than the tulip.
 This is all very intricate as most servers would fill any type of champagne glass too full for the drinker to appreciate the fine aromas that the champagnes produce.

 The Champagne Tulip is quickly becoming the favoured one of the pair, but once again it is often filled too full.
 The tulip, with its far rounder shape allows the aromas to build in the bowl.
 One thing that happens, and we’ve all done it, is to smell the champagne the minute it’s been poured and quickly settled down.
 The mousse or bubbles are still sparkling and all we really smell is carbon dioxide.
 Let the champagne settle for a little while and then ‘nose’ it and the aromas and complexities will be far more rewarding than the earlier nose full of gas!
 Only fill the glass half full as this is far better to appreciate the champagne than a completely full glass.